day8/re-com/README.md

 [come Jan 12th 2016 corporates will have to be on IE11](http://blogs.msdn.com/b/ie/archive/2014/08/07/stay-up-to-date-with-internet-explorer.aspx)

 So, by Q1 2016, the market share of IE9 and IE10 will have diminished sufficiently that they could be ignored.
 Probably.
-Myabe.
+Maybe.
 If so, a modern flexbox implementation will be available on all the browsers you then care about.
 **So that's surprisingly soon, but not now!**